Lukasmolin/site-portfolio/README.md

 ## Running the app locally

 This project was created using [Create React App](https://github.com/facebook/create-react-app).
-If you wish to run it simply clone it to your machine then in the project folder execute:
+If you wish to run it simply clone it to your machine and in the project folder execute:
 ```
 npm install
 npm start